 So that’s me.
-Early 60s.
+Sixties.
 Retired.
-Living in a village in Yorkshire with husband, dog and cat.
+Living in a village in Yorkshire with husband, Nigel, and dog, Izzy.
 Determinedly carrying on, trying to see the funny side.
 Doggedly trying not to let my ears stop me doing stuff.

 I’d love to hear from you – leave a comment below.